 47. The Amber Museum in Puerto Plata in the Dominican Republic has an amber stone with a prehistoric mosquito preserved inside of it.

 48. The Dominican Republic is known as the “Breadbasket of the Caribbean.”

 50. Juan Marichal is the only Dominican player who is a part of the Baseball Hall of Fame.

 54. Lake Enriquillo is the largest lake and the lowest elevation in the Caribbean.
+The lake is found in the southwestern part of the country, about 30 minute-drive from the town of La Descubierta.
 It covers an area of 375 square km.
 It is the home of at least 400 species of the American crocodile.

 55. Legally, the drinking age in the country is 18.
 And it is illegal in the country to kiss a woman in front of a police officer.

 56. Did you know that Haiti, now the neighboring country of the Dominican Republic, also ruled over the country for nearly 20 years?

 Continue reading on the next page . . .